matthewhelbig/matthewhelbig/README.md

 - Performed data analysis on healthcare variables to evaluate whether a statistically significant relationship existed between Anxiety and Complication Risk
 - Built a contingency table to summarize counts across categorical variables prior to hypothesis testing
-- Applied the Chi-Square Test of Independence using `scipy.stats.chi2_contingency()` to assess whether the two categorical variables were dependent or independent
+- Applied the Chi-Square Test of Independence to assess whether the two categorical variables were dependent or independent
 - Interpreted key statistical outputs including chi-square statistic, p-value, degrees of freedom, and expected frequencies to support findings
-- Determined that the results were not statistically significant (`p = 0.89`), so the null hypothesis was not rejected and the variables were considered independent
+- Determined that the results were not statistically significant, so the null hypothesis was not rejected and the variables were considered independent
 - Evaluated methodological limitations of chi-square analysis, including its restriction to categorical variables and limited ability to measure strength of relationship
 - Generated a data-driven recommendation that no actionable relationship was demonstrated between the selected healthcare variables based on this analysis